raspberrypilearning/lego-plotter/en/step_5.md

 ## Paper feeding

-These are the final touches need to make a usable, controllable paper plotter.
 We will now program the second motor to feed paper through the plotter at a constant rate.

 --- task ---

 Feed a sheet of A5 paper (or cut up some scrap to about this size) underneath the small wheels from behind.

---- /task --
+--- /task ---

 --- task ---